The temperance approach to alcohol has a long tradition.

-- The effects of alcohol on men (no level of consumption indicated) are that hormone levels change, causing lower sex drive and enlarged breasts.
+- The effects of alcohol on men (no level of consumption indicated) are that hormone levels change.
+This causes lower sex drive and enlarged breasts.

 - Alcohol is a gateway drug leading people into illicit drug use.

-- Alcohol (no level of consumption indicated) can cause deterioration of the heart muscle.
+- Alcohol (no level of consumption indicated) can cause weak heart muscle.